joaopaulo-BDev/joaopaulo-BDev/README.md

 # 🌟 My Developer Portifolio

 ### 🤵🏻 About me
-I'm aspiring developer pasionate about learning new technologies and building cool projects.
+I'm aspiring developer passionate about learning new technologies and building cool projects.

 ---